Note: This unit version is currently under review and is subject to change!

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 4)

-Final Exam: Exam - 2 hours
+Final Exam: Exam - 2 hours, covering all aspects of the unit of study.

 |Policies & Procedures:||See the policies page of the faculty website at http://sydney.edu.au/engineering/student-policies/ for information regarding university policies and local provisions and procedures within the Faculty of Engineering and Information Technologies.|